Storage setup

 For many US streamers, us-east-1 is the cheapest and most documented choice.
 West Coast streamers may prefer us-west-2.
 European streamers can start with eu-west-1.
 The best answer is usually the region closest to where you upload from.

-- Use a globally unique name, such as vod-manager-your-username-archives.
+2. Use a globally unique name, such as vod-manager-yourname-archives.
 Bucket names are shared across AWS, so simple names are usually taken.

-- Block all public access: leave ON.
+4. Block all public access: leave ON.
 Your VOD archive should be private.
-VOD Manager does not need public files.

-- Leave bucket versioning Disabled unless you already know why you need it.
-The default SSE-S3 encryption option is fine.
+5. Leave bucket versioning Disabled unless you already know why you need it.
+The default SSE-S3 encryption is fine.

-- Create the bucket and copy the exact bucket name.
-You will need it for the IAM policy and the VOD Manager connection form.
+6. Create the bucket and copy the exact name.
+You'll need it for the IAM policy and the VOD Manager connection form.

-- Name the user vod-manager.
-Do not enable AWS Management Console access.
-VOD Manager only needs programmatic access, which means an access key used by an app.
+2. Name the user vod-manager.
+Don't enable AWS Management Console access — VOD Manager only needs programmatic access (an access key used by an app).

-- For permissions, choose Attach policies directly, then create a policy with the JSON in the next section.
+3. For permissions, choose Attach policies directly, then create a policy with the JSON below.
 Replace YOUR-BUCKET-NAME with your real bucket name in both places.

 The minimal IAM policy

-Paste this policy into AWS, then replace every YOUR-BUCKET-NAME placeholder with your bucket name.
-ListBucket and HeadBucket let VOD Manager test the connection.
-PutObject, GetObject, and DeleteObject let it archive files and remove old files when you ask it to auto-purge.
+Paste this into AWS, then replace every YOUR-BUCKET-NAME placeholder with your bucket name.
+ListBucket and HeadBucket let VOD Manager test the connection; PutObject, GetObject, and DeleteObject let it archive files and remove old ones during auto-purge.

 {